Stanley House, Copenhagen: Stanley family

-19th century
+Other owners and residents

+In 1782, Peter Applebye Jr. purchased the building.
+In 1789, he sold it but continued to live there with his family as a tenant.

+In 1793-1798, the property belonged to the British merchant and captain John Christmas, who had settled in Copenhagen in 1790.
+In 1793 he was courting the young Sophie Dorothea Zinn (1774–1851), who recalled the following scene in her memoirs (Grandmamas Bekiendelser, published 1906):

+“Christmas had bought a house and taken much trouble in furnishing it according to the latest fashion.
+When he came to visit us he always brought samples of silk and batiste and asked my mother and me what we found most suiting for curtains, chairs, couches etc. He always chose the samples I liked, and when his house was finished he gave a ball to inaugurate it. […] His house was most beautifully decorated and I was glad to recognize in curtains, couches etc. the materials I had chosen myself.
+Furthermore, there were carpets on almost all the floors which at the time was very unusual in Copenhagen.
+Almost only English was spoken.
+Even the maid who poured tea, the tea pot, cups, porcelain, knives and forks were English.
+It seemed to me as if I were in England.”

+From 1798-1801, ship captain Friderich Friderichs owned it.

-The Stanley House was in 1801 acquired by ship captain Philip Ryan (1766-1808).
+The Stanley House was in 1801 acquired by ship captain Philip Ryan (1766–1808).
 He was originally from Saint Croix where his father Henry Ryan was the owner of the sugar plantation Mary's Fancy.
-Ryan had moved to Copenhagen in 1780 where he initially worked for Dybzfekd, Meyer & Co..
-He was licensed as a ship's captain in 1895 and in 1801 started his own trading firm in a partnership with his brother George Ryan.
+Ryan had moved to Copenhagen in 1780 where he initially worked for Duntzfelt, Meyer & Co..
+He was licensed as a ship's captain in 1795 and in 1801 started his own trading firm in a partnership with his brother George Ryan.

-Stanley's former property was in 1804 purchased by coach maker Hames Fife.
+Stanley's former property was in 1804 purchased by coach maker James Fife.
 He had come to Denmark to work for a new carriage factory in 1798.
-In circa 1702, vegan trading in new and old carriages out of a remise at Applebyes Plads and by 1704 he was listed as a coach maker at the same address.
+In circa 1802, he began trading in new and old carriages out of a remise at Applebyes Plads and by 1804 he was listed as a coach maker at the same address.

 In the 19th century, the building was owned by Frederik Løwener, owner of an iron foundry, who rented it out to two of Denmark's leading painters of the time.
 Constantin Hansen lived on the first floor from 1847 until 1856 and P. C. Skovgaard lived in the building from 1851 until 1854 when he moved a little down the street to No. 2.